OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-06.md

 ## 1 Timothy 6:17

-Instruct those who are rich in this present world not to be conceited or to set their hope on the uncertainty of riches, but on God, who richly supplies us with all things to enjoy.
+Instruct those who are rich in this present world not to be arrogant or to set their hope on the uncertainty of riches, but on God, who richly provides us with all things to enjoy.

 ## 1 Timothy 6:18

-Instruct them to do good, to be rich in good works, to be generous and ready to share,
+Guide them to perform good deeds, to be abundant in good works, to be generous and willing to share,

 ## 1 Timothy 6:19

-storing up for themselves the treasure of a good foundation for the future, so that they may take hold of that which is truly life.
+storing up for themselves the treasure of a good foundation for the future, so that they may take hold of what is truly life.

 ## 1 Timothy 6:20

-Timothy, protect what has been entrusted to you, avoiding worldly, empty chatter and the opposing arguments of what is falsely called “knowledge”—
+Timothy, guard what has been entrusted to you, avoiding worldly, empty chatter and the opposing arguments of what is falsely called "knowledge"—

 ## 1 Timothy 6:21